Eugene, an avid self-taught DIYer and engineer, has acquired almost 40 years of experience with power/hand tools, plumbing, and woodwork.

 - Clean the inside of the fitting and outside of the pipe with wire wool until both are shiny.

 - Apply flux to the inside of the fitting and outside of the pipe.

 - If a Yorkshire fitting is being used (which has an integral ring of solder in each port), heat all around the fitting until a shiny ring of solder appears at the edge of the entry port on the fitting.
-Solder free fittings should be heated and solder wire applied to the edge of the entry port so that it flows into the gap between the fitting and pipe. (make sure it is lead free solder if the the water is for potable (drinking) use).
+Solder-free fittings should be heated, and solder wire applied to the edge of the entry port so that it flows into the gap between the fitting and pipe. (make sure it is lead-free solder if the water is for potable (drinking) use).
 Avoid overheating.
 If the flux starts to char, you're over doing it!

 How to Use Screwed Plumbing Fittings